Ayurveda the

 a?(‘diagnosis techniques,’ Chapter 10).
 Chapter

-11 introduces the fundamental therapeutic approaches
+11 introduces the fundamental therapeutic

-used in kaa cikitsa?(‘internal medicine’), detailing
+used in ka칪a cikitsa?(‘internal medicine’), detailing

-pa?a karma, rasaana karma and amana
+karma, rasa칪ana karma and 큦amana

 karma.